The web scene viewer has additional tiling scheme requirements that must be met for tile layers to be displayed correctly. These include:

 - The tile size must be 256 by 256 when sharing to Portal for ArcGIS 10.4.1 or earlier.
-When sharing to Portal for ArcGIS 10.5 and ArcGIS Online, the tile size can also be 512 by 512.
+When sharing to ArcGIS Enterprise and ArcGIS Online, the tile size can also be 512 by 512.

 - The scale of level 0 must fit within the extent of the layer.

 - If you have access to the source data, re-share the existing tile service layer using a valid tiling scheme.
 To create a new tiling scheme, use Generate Tile Cache Tiling Scheme.